LINE PROCEDURE LP-04-22: BODY WORN CAMERAS

 b.
 BWC malfunctions and failures to activate or record shall be addressed in accordance with this policy.

-VIII.
+IX.
 ADDITIONAL AUDIT RESPONSIBILITIES

 A. The Body Worn Camera Unit shall conduct periodic, random audits of BWC recordings to ensure CAD integration, proper categorization and use of metadata, and adherence with the retention schedule.